 Teargas fired on Greek-Turkish border as migrant tensions flare

-Teargas and smoke bombs were fired across Turkey's border with Greece on Saturday in a fresh flare-up in tensions over the presence of migrants seeking access to European Union territory.
-A Reuters correspondent in the area said the projectiles were coming from Turkish territory and being fired towards Greek police over a high border fence near the Kastanies crossing.
+Teargas and smoke bombs clouded a Greek-Turkish land border on Saturday in a fresh flare-up in tensions over migrants seeking access to European Union territory.
+A Reuters correspondent in the area said the projectiles were coming from Turkish territory and being fired towards Greek police near the crossing at Kastanies.
+Some tear gas was also being fired by Greek police.

+Meanwhile hundreds of people could be seen on the Turkish side of the high perimeter fence, with some pushing at it.
+Thousands of migrants have been trying to get into Greece, an EU member state, since Turkey said on Feb.
+28 it would no longer try to keep them on its territory as agreed in 2016 with the EU in return for billions of euros in aid.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)